 It is a monthly declaration and liquidation tax, which is withheld and paid to the Treasury by the employer or payer of the income.
-The calculation of this tax is made on labor remunerations, deducting previously the payments corresponding to health and social security.
+The calculation of this tax is made on the remuneration of the work, deducting previously the payments corresponding to health and social security.